DBC-Lab/Brain_MRI_Enhancement/README.md

 ## Support
 - **Issue**: If you encounter any issues or have concerns, please submit them here https://github.com/DBC-Lab/Brain_MRI_Enhancement/issues

+## Contributing
+We welcome contributions!
+Please check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.

 ## Update (03/23/2025, yuesun814/bme-x:v1.0.3):
 We have integrated the [LifespanStrip](https://github.com/DBC-Lab/Atlases-empowered_Lifespan_Skull_Stripping.git) framework and the [BME-X](https://github.com/DBC-Lab/Brain_MRI_Enhancement.git) model into a single Docker image to make it more convenient for everyone to use.
 By inputting T1w/T2w raw images, this pipeline goes through RAI orientation, intensity inhomogeneity correction, skull stripping, and image enhancement for the brain region.
 Additionally, the **Quality Index (QI)** of the original images is provided for reference.
 Please note that the BME-X model in version v1.0.3 is the same as in v1.0.2.